-Usage models of Publish and Share
+6 Usage models of Publish and Share

 The Publish and Share platform is primary intended as a development platform to be used in land administration related projects.
-Typical users of its4land Publish and Share are independent software vendors (ISV) or integrators to create services / applications for endusers.
+Typical users of its4land Publish and Share are independent software vendors (ISV) or integrators to create services / applications for end-users.
 Four main usage models have been identified in the its4land project and are supported by Publish and Share.

-Figure 6: Overview of the usage models of Publish and Share
+Figure 10: Overview of the usage models of Publish and Share

 Application: An application targets an end-user.
 Typically an application is developed as a single page web application or mobile app and relies on the API provided by the platform.
 Other types of applications are possible; e.g. a QGIS-plugin or an ArcGIS application that interacts with Publish and Share.
 An application typically implements a domain or user specific workflow.
+As part of the project, a general purpose Web-Client is implemented to demonstrate this usage model.